 Dr. Goff earned a Ph.D. in Government at Georgetown University in 2002, specializing in American Politics, Public Policy, and Political Theory.
 He also holds an M.A. in Political Science from the University of Pennsylvania and a B.A. in Political Science from Saint Joseph’s University.
 His research on the impact of money and the media during the early stage of the presidential nomination process was published in 2004 in his book The Money Primary: The New Politics of the Early Presidential Nomination Process.

-Andrew Stettner, Senior Fellow at The Century Foundation, has over 20 years of experience modernizing workforce policies and social insurance programs at every level, including community organizing, research, policy, and program development.
+Andrew Stettner, in November 2022 Andrew Stettner became the U.S. Department of Labor’s Deputy Director for Policy, Office of Unemployment Insurance Modernization.
+Before that he was Senior Fellow at The Century Foundation with over 20 years of experience modernizing workforce policies and social insurance programs at every level, including community organizing, research, policy, and program development.

 Before joining The Century Foundation, he served as Executive Director of Jews for Racial & Economic Justice, Deputy Director of the National Employment Law Project, Vice President for Work & Family Supports at Seedco and Chief Program Officer at Single Stop USA.
 For the past 2 years, Andrew has led the High Wage America project.
 The High-Wage America project has brought together innovative manufacturing leaders with scholars to develop a first-of-its-kind comprehensive, bottoms-up, socially inclusive and sustainable industrial policy.
 Andrew’s research on the economy is frequently featured in the media including New York Times, Chicago Tribune, Cleveland Plain Dealer and National Public Radio, and is a critical voice on Capitol Hill, most recently testifying for the House Energy and Commerce Committee.